dfe-analytical-services/dfeR/.github/CONTRIBUTING.md

 ## Updating the package version

+In general, we'll be working on a 'development' version (x.x.x.9000) of the package in between CRAN releases, which should happen no more than every 1-2 months (CRAN recommendation).

-Once changes have been completed, reviewed and are ready for use in the wild, you can increment the package version using:
+Once changes have been completed, reviewed and are ready for use in the wild, you should review the R packages guidance for submitting a new version to CRAN.
+You can increment the package version using:

 ``` r
 usethis::use_version()